Gallego for Arizona

 Ruben resigned from the State House in order to run for Congress in 2014 where he won a five-way primary with nearly half the vote.
-He has been elected several times since and is running for re-election in Arizona’s new 3rd Congressional District.
+He has been elected several times since and is running for the United States Senate in Arizona.

 Ruben Gallego lives in Phoenix with his wife Sydney and son Michael.